Easy Classic Vegan Stuffing Recipe

 There are two options for preparing the bread for stuffing:

-1. Cube the bread and let it sit out overnight in a bowl.
+1. Cube the bread and let it sit out overnight in a bowl (or use any stale bread).

-2. Toast it in the oven on a baking tray.
+2. Toast it in the oven on a baking sheet.

 I’ve made it both ways and think toasting it in the oven is the way to go.
 You want it to be a bit crispy and slightly browned.
 It shouldn’t be rock hard like a crouton but it should be a little firm with some crispiness to it.